Update

 Lynn After School Program Director

-Lynn was raised in New Hampshire, has been a Royalston resident for the past 20 years and a part of the school since 2003.
-Her daughter is a Village School grad and is now in college.
+Lynn was raised in New Hampshire and has been a Royalston resident since 1997; starting at the school in 2003.
+Her daughter is a Village School alum and now works in higher education in Boston.
 Lynn loves the natural world and its never-ending magic.
-She enjoys creative endeavors that involve playing with color, especially as a life-long animal fiber artist, with a knitting focus.
-At home she loves to create soup and sometimes remembers to write the ingredients down!
+At home in the cool months she loves to create soup and sometimes remembers to write the ingredients down!
+In the summer she can be found in the flowers & hiking the area.
+She enjoys creative endeavors that involve playing with color, especially flameworking glass; and is also a life-long knitter.
 Lynn’s motto is “ancora imparo” (I am still learning), and discovering what she wants to do when she grows up.
 Because of this, she believes the Village School is a perfect match.

 Katrina Preschool, Kindergarten and 1st-2nd Science Teacher